SimVascular/simvascular.github.io/documentation/multi_physics/user-guide/material_models/introduction/readme.md

 $$\boldsymbol{\epsilon} = \frac{1}{2} [\nabla \mathbf{u} + (\nabla \mathbf{u})^T]$$

 This relationship holds well for metals which experience small deformations.
 Soft biological tissues on the other hand undergo large nonlinear deformations and are better represented by a class of material models called hyperelastic models.
 The passive material behavior for hyperelastic materials can be described through the strain energy function $$\Psi$$.
-Various stress measures can be obtained from the strain energy function by taking a tensor derivative. svMultiPhysics uses the 2nd Piola Kirchhoff Stress $$\mathbf{S}$$.
+Various stress measures can be obtained from the strain energy function by taking a tensor derivative <a href="#ref-2_derive_stress_elasticity">[2]</a>. svMultiPhysics uses the 2nd Piola Kirchhoff Stress $$\mathbf{S}$$.

 $$ \mathbf{S} = 2\frac{\partial \Psi}{\partial \mathbf{C}} $$